mthiebaux/JSNtemplate/README.md

 * While calling a remote procedure by routed key is not difficult, the challenge was to share a single library source file that both client and server can call, which can create conflicts between CJS and ESM module configurations.

+* An interactive server console, using 'readline', facilitates development and diagnostics of more complex communication patterns.
+Push notifications are implemented with long polling, and clients are identified publicly by an integer and a UUID, using 'express-request-id'.

 | template      | dependencies      | size
 | ------------- |:-----------------:|:-------------:|